admiralicic/myApiary/readme.md

 An application indended for beekeepers to log activities at their apiaries.

-It is my pet project to test new things, not finished yet.
+It is my pet project to test new ideas, currently under development.
 App is deployed to [Heroku](http://myapiary.herokuapp.com).

 ##Backend